hamzahasbi/web-coding-challenge-back/README.md

  - composer
 #### Config :

-    .env File is your friend.
+    .env File is your friend if you wanna change the mysql port.

-After you've set the environnement you need to follow these steps :
+**It's recommended to use default server port :80 (Front End mapping)** After you've set the environnement you need to follow these steps :

  - `composer install`